 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-Since 1880, the average temperature of the globe has increased 1.8° Fahrenheit.
+Since 1880, the average temperature of the globe has increased by 1.8° Fahrenheit.
 The amount of Arctic ice has dropped by 13.2 percent each decade.
 The sea level has increased by 3.2 millimeters every year.
 These startling statistics from NASA indicate that climate change is not only real, but that it’s happening at a rapid pace.
-In fact, the earth probably looks a lot different than it did when you were born — so imagine how different it could look when your grandchildren are born.
+Of course, one question lingers on everyone’s mind: How we stop climate change?
+One simple way is to eat less meat.
+Is your diet contributing to climate change?

-Carbon dioxide fills the air whenever fossil fuels are burned in order to power processing plants or delivery trucks — about 11 times as much per calorie of animal protein compared to a calorie of plant protein.
+Carbon dioxide fills the air whenever processing plants or delivery trucks burn fossil fuels for power — about 11 times as much per calorie of animal protein compared to a calorie of plant protein.
 Methane, on the other hand, emanates from the animals as they digest their food and from the copious amounts of manure they produce.
-Nitrous oxide, meanwhile, is largely produced by the dairy industry, and it’s 300 times more destructive to the environment than carbon dioxide.
+The dairy industry largely produces nitrous oxide, a gas 300 times more destructive to the environment than carbon dioxide.

 Although vegan and vegetarian diets have been projected to have the greatest positive impact on the state of the earth going forward, it wouldn’t necessarily take a total moratorium on meat to keep the earth healthier.
 A more subtle shift to a largely Mediterranean and pescatarian diet would make major waves in the progression of climate change, especially if you’re being mindful to only eat fish farmed sustainably, and it would be much more feasible for the majority of the earth’s population.